Time Series Forecasting via Learning Convolutionally Low-Rank Models: Notations and Preliminaries

 where the values in $\mathbf{s}$ are partitioned into $n_b$ bins (we set $n_b=5$), and $p_i$ is the probability for the values in $\mathbf{s}$ to fall into the $i$th bin.
 The smaller the spectral entropy is, the more close the matrix $Z$ is to be low-rank.
 The \emph{spectral Gini} of $Z$, denoted as $\mathrm{SpGini}(Z)$, is simply the Gini of its singular value vector $\mathbf{s}$:

-The detailed formula for calculating the Gini of a vector can be found in~\citep{gini:tit:2009}.
-Unlike the spectral entropy, which is inversely proportional to low-rankness, the spectral Gini is larger means that the matrix is more close to be low-rank.
+The detailed formula for calculating the Gini of a vector can be found in~\cite{gini:tit:2009}.
+Unlike the spectral entropy, which is an increasing function of rank, the spectral Gini is larger means that the matrix is more close to be low-rank.